GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 4.5 Authoritative tone and neutrality

 Language models tend to favor factual and objective tones.
-Excessive marketing superlatives ("the best," "revolutionary," "incredible") are often filtered out by AI that seeks technical substance.
+Excessive marketing superlatives ("the best," "revolutionary," "incredible") are often filtered out by AIs looking for technical substance.

 Optimizing for AI carries a risk: that the user will get their answer without ever visiting your site.